 When do you run into limits with Google Maps?

-Since you're actually planning manually, this is pretty soon.
+Because you’re actually planning manually, this comes pretty soon.
 Once you meet one of the following criteria, planning with Google Maps will be time-consuming and inefficient.

 From five stops on a route

 As already mentioned, the number of possible routes per additional stop increases exponentially.
-Of course you can exclude a large part of these solutions, at least if the number of addresses is still limited.
+Of course, you can exclude a large number of these solutions, at least if the number of addresses is still limited.
 However, there will still be several possibilities that you have to compare manually in Google Maps.
 This takes a lot of time and does not guarantee the best solution.

 As soon as the planning has limitations

-A planning can have a lot of conditions that have to be met.
+Planning can have many conditions that must be met.
 These restrictions make the planning even more complex.
-Some examples are time windows in which you have to visit customers, different durations per stop or a required skill per assignment.
+Some examples are time windows in which you have to visit customers, different durations per stop, or a required skill per assignment.
 Also, in case of delivery or collection, a vehicle can have a certain loading capacity that may not be exceeded.
 In addition, companies often have several vehicle types with different capacities.

 In short, a planning can quickly become very complex.
-And Google Maps does not offer an answer to that question.
+And Google Maps does not offer a solution for that problem.